NiteshMethani/PlotQA/README.md

 general_figure_info: It is a dictionary containng the following keys-
 		title: Bounding box and the text corresponding to the title of the plot.
 		x_axis: Bounding boxes, axis labels, ticks lables corresponding to the x-axis of the plot.
-		y_axis: Bounding boxes, axis labels, ticks lables corresponding to the x-axis of the plot.
+		y_axis: Bounding boxes, axis labels, ticks lables corresponding to the y-axis of the plot.
-		legend: Bounding boxes, axis labels, ticks lables corresponding to the x-axis of the plot.
+		legend: Bounding boxes, axis labels, ticks lables corresponding to the legend of the plot.
 		plot_info: Bounding box corresponding to the plot.
 		figure_info: Bounding box corresponding to the figure.
 image_index: Image-index corresponding to each image.